chrisdothtml/node-etml/README.md

 ### Options

----
+Syntax

-# Syntax
+===

 Much like the idea behind etml, the syntax was also inspired by [SCSS](http://sass-lang.com/documentation/file.SCSS_FOR_SASS_USERS.html).

 ### Comments

 One of my biggest gripes with HTML is the comments.
-Inline as well as block comments can be used in etml.
+They don't look very good, and you can't just quickly add them in.
+In etml, inline and block comments can be used.

 ````
 <button>Submit</button>//Submit btn